-- a.
-SUPPORTS the continuation of the Department of Defense's Armed Forces Health Professions Scholarship Program; - b.
+- 10. SUPPORTS the continuation of the Department of Defense's Armed Forces Health Professions Scholarship Program; - 11.
 ENCOURAGES the Department of Defense to eliminate discriminatory policies with regard to sexual orientation and gender identity as outlined in AMSA's Principles Regarding Physicians and the Armed Forces.
-(2009) - 10.
+(2009) - 12.
 In regard to taxation: - a.
 SUPPORTS the tax deductibility of interest paid on student loans; (2005) - b.
-SUPPORTS legislation, which would make the cost of tuition, books and essential educational materials tax deductible for students engaged in graduate and professional education; - 11.
-URGES that childcare expenses be included in the assessment of financial aid needs for all medical students; - 12.
-SUPPORTS the funding, by state governments, of a substantial portion of the costs of private medical schools within their jurisdiction; - 13.
-OPPOSES the acquisition or management of medical school teaching hospitals and affiliate teaching hospitals by for-profit health-care corporations and, in the event of such an acquisition or change in management, BELIEVES THAT the corporation should: - a.
-Demonstrate sufficient concern for the care of the medically indigent and other medically underserved populations. - b.
-Demonstrate interest in maintaining graduate and undergraduate teaching programs in health sciences through adequate monetary commitment. - c.
-Uphold an emphasis on patient advocacy and medicine's humanitarian ideals.
-(1986) - 14.
+SUPPORTS legislation, which would make the cost of tuition, books and essential educational materials tax deductible for students engaged in graduate and professional education; - c.
+OPPOSES medical school tuition instituted by the government, local, state, or otherwise imposed on medical students.
+(2011) - 13.
+URGES that childcare expenses be included in the assessment of financial aid needs for all medical students; - 14.
+SUPPORTS the funding, by state governments, of a substantial portion of the costs of private medical schools within their jurisdiction; - 15.
+OPPOSES the acquisition or management of medical school teaching hospitals and affiliate teaching hospitals by for-profit health-care corporations. - 16.
 SUPPORTS the interest exemption on subsidized loans during the time period a student is attending either undergraduate or graduate medical school.
-(1995) - 15.
+(1995) - 17.
 In regard to the use of endowments: - a.
 CONDEMNS the use of research and medical endowment funds or its interest to finance activities outside the endowment's original purposes when those purposes have not been achieved; (1999) - b.
 SUPPORTS legislation that: - 1.
 Restricts the use of interest income from endowments to fund activities outside the medical institution; (1999) - 2.
 Bans the use of interest income from research and scholarship endowments for any activity outside of its original intent; (1999) - 3.
 Makes institutions and individuals involved in such activities financially liable for misappropriated funds.
-(1999) - 16.
-CONDEMNS federal or state government cuts to programs aimed at increasing access to medical education; (2006) - 17.
+(1999) - 18.
+CONDEMNS federal or state government cuts to programs aimed at increasing access to medical education; (2006) - 19.
 URGES the creation of State and Federal grant-based financial aid programs for medical students.
-(2006) - 18.
-SUPPORTS the concept of Area Health Education Centers, i.e., regional medical centers established by academic medical centers that work in conjunction with both community groups and regional health planners. - 19.
+(2006) - 20.
+SUPPORTS the concept of Area Health Education Centers. - 21.
 In regard to tuition - a.
 SUPPORTS the concept that medical schools should guarantee a maximum level of tuition to students prior to enrollment and provide their students with a justification (including specific data) for all proposed tuition increases; - b.
 SUPPORTS the concept that medical schools have an obligation to assist all enrolled students in meeting the increased financial burdens if tuition is increased; - c.
 STRONGLY URGES medical schools to disclose their financial reports such that both medical students and applicants are informed of: - 1.
 How funds are obtained through tuition and other revenue sources are used; (1999) - 2.
-The medical school's affiliation with hospitals and other for-profit and nonprofit organizations that share financial obligations; (1999)

-- 3. How to obtain their medical institution's annual report containing information on the operating budgets and expenses of the institution.
+The medical school's affiliation with hospitals and other for-profit and nonprofit organizations that share financial obligations; (1999) - 3.
+How to obtain their medical institution's annual report containing information on the operating budgets and expenses of the institution.
 (1999) - d.
-STRONGLY URGES medical schools to promptly inform current and matriculating students of any financial events involving the school, affiliated hospitals, affiliation with hospitals and other for-profit and nonprofit organizations in which financial obligations are shared that can substantially affect both a matriculating student's decision to enter the medical school and the finances of current medical students; (1999) - e.
+STRONGLY URGES medical schools to promptly inform current and matriculating students of any financial events involving the school, affiliated hospitals, affiliation with hospitals and other for-profit and nonprofit organizations in which financial obligations are shared that can substantially affect both a matriculating student's decision to enter the medical school and the finances of current medical students; (1999)

+- e.
 URGES efforts by medical schools to prevent an increase in tuition caused by reduced research reports and financial risks initiated by affiliation with hospitals and other for-profit and nonprofit organizations in which financial obligations are shared.
 (1999) - f.
 CONDEMNS the practice of retroactive tuition hikes; (2006) - g.
 SUPPORTS inclusion of tuition transparency into the LCME's accreditation criteria of medical schools; (2006)